 • The aqmsetenv.bat (Windows systems) or aqmsetenv.sh (UNIX) file, which sets environment variables.
 Edit this file to change system environment variables after installation, if desired.
 Environment variables set by this file include PATH, CLASSPATH, and LIBPATH.
 These variables are set automatically by the installation program on Windows systems.
-To set these variables automatically when you log in to UNIX, add the values specified in the aqmsetenv.sh file to your .profile file (if you use Bourne shell or Korn shell) or .cshrc file (if you use C shell).
+To set these variables automatically when you log in to UNIX, add the values specified in the aqmsetenv.sh file to your .profile file (if you use the Bourne shell or the Korn shell) or .cshrc file (if you use the C shell).

-For information on setting the appropriate environment variables on OS/400, see "Setting system environment variables on OS/400" on page 35.
+For information on setting the appropriate environment variables on OS/400, see Step 6 on page 41.

 - The aqmsetup file, which provides several initial setup values for the kernel.
-See "The setup file" on page 47 for more information. - The aqmconfig.xml file, which configures the kernel.
-See "The configuration file" on page 47 for additional information.
-This file contains most of the values that configure the kernel. - The aqmcreateq.bat (Windows systems) or aqmcreateq.sh (UNIX and OS/400) file, which is a script that creates MQSeries queues.
-See "Creating MQSeries queues" on page 69.
+See "The setup file" on page 62 for more information. - The aqmconfig.xml file, which configures the kernel.
+See "The configuration file" on page 62 for additional information.
+This file contains most of the values that configure the kernel. - The agmcreateq.bat (Windows systems) or agmcreateq.sh (UNIX and OS/400) file, which is a script that creates MQSeries queues.
+See "Creating MQSeries queues" on page 92.